 2015 Achievement Award Winners have not yet been selected.
-Please see below for our honorees from the 2013 Reform Conference in Denver.
+Please see below for award descriptions and a complete list of all past honorees.

 The Richard J. Dennis Drugpeace Award for Outstanding Achievement

 This award is given to the individuals who most epitomize loyal opposition to drug war extremism.